Elenadisa/PhenoClusters/README.md

 **II.a launch_omim_analyse_networks.sh**
 *Input*.
 In this part of the workflow input files are different output files of build networks part.
-Defining data path
+Defining data path:
 ```
-data_source=PATH_TO_INPUT_FILES/PhenoClusters/build_networks/OMIM
+data_source=PATH_TO_OUTPUT_FILES/PhenoClusters/build_networks/OMIM
 ```
 all needed files are accesibles.
 *Output*.